-Tier I is the least serious class of sex offenders in the Nevada Sex Offender Registry, and their identities are not publicly searchable in the database unless the victim was a child.
+Tier I is the least serious class of sex offenders in the Nevada Sex Offender Registry under NRS 179D.113.
+Their identities are not publicly searchable in the database unless the victim was a child.
 Tier I (a.k.a.
 "Tier 1") offenders are required to register for 15 years, and they must personally check in with police once each year.
+The statute states:

-Tier I status applies to defendants convicted of certain non-violent Nevada sex crimes, such as the:
+Tier I status applies to defendants convicted of certain non-violent sex crimes, such as the:

-- Nevada crime of statutory sexual seduction when the defendant is under 21 years old
+- Nevada crime of statutory sexual seduction (NRS 200.368) when the defendant is under 21 years old

-In this article, our Las Vegas criminal defense attorneys explain the Nevada laws for Tier I offenders:
+In this article, our Las Vegas criminal defense attorneys explain the Nevada laws for Tier I offenders under NRS 179D.113:

 - 1. Definition